 If individuals fear their information is at risk, they should consider filing for a 90 day fraud alert with the major credit bureaus.
 That requires creditors to take reasonable steps to verify a person’s identity.
 Another option which we have mentioned before is credit freezing or as Experian calls it a Security Freeze.

 Security Freezes “are designed to prevent a credit reporting company from releasing your credit report without your consent.
 However, you should be aware that using a security freeze to take control over who is allowed access to the personal and financial information in your file may delay, interfere with or prohibit the timely approval of any subsequent request or application you make regarding a new loan, credit, mortgage, insurance, government services or payments, rental housing, employment, investment, license, cellular telephone, utilities, digital signature, Internet credit card transaction or other services, including an extension of credit at point of sale.”

 Freezes should not be used when in the process of buying big ticket items such as a car or home.

 Our Boss brand Locking Security Mailbox keeps your mail from being stolen along with your identity.
 It is a large curbside locking mailbox that is made with heavy duty 12 & 14 gauge electro-galvanized steel construction.
 It has a patented anti-pry locking mechanism to protect from forced entry.
 It weighs 40 pounds and has a Lifetime Limited Warranty.
-There are wall mounted models available too.
+There are wall mounted identity theft protection products available too.